ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-08-08-small-pull-requests.md

 ## Small pull requests simplify project management

+- Less wasted work
+- Work becomes easier to estimate
+- Work becomes more visible

 ## Small pull requests improve the code quality

+- Microservice development mindset: Change and verify one component at a time
+- Small pull requests require decomposing the problem, which leads to higher quality
-- Small pull request -> easier to focus on smaller details instead of letting things slip through
+- Small pull request -> easier to focus on smaller details instead of letting things slip through, avoiding the "broken windows" problem

-To avoid creating technical debt, the team should pay high attention to software quality especially in the code review phase.
-Pull request authors should be asked to refactor their code when needed, possibly in separate pull requests that are not expected to affect the system behaviour.
+To maintain high software quality, the team should pay a lot attention to quality in the code review phase.
+Pull request authors should be asked to refactor their code when needed, possibly splitting their pull requests to separate refactoring PRs.
+Pull request authors should also be asked to maintain the microservice development mindset of changing one component at a time, keeping pull requests small and focused.

 ## Small pull requests support good software development practices